harshitpal660/Data-Analysis/README.md

 # Data-Analysis
-In these repository I have put some of my analized  Datasets the code written here is for beginners who can uderstand each line of my code prerequisites to uderstand these codes reader must have a basic knowledge of
+In these repository I have put some of my analized  Datasets

+the code written here is for beginners who can uderstand each line of my code

+prerequisites to uderstand these codes

+reader must have a basic knowledge of

 *Python

 *pandas

 *numpy

 *matplotlib

 *seaborn

 Note-You don't have to master each lib just a basic knowledge is enough

 ![dataset-cover](https://user-images.githubusercontent.com/65847158/133476937-6cea554f-ab27-4ea7-ab30-b6c7727e4688.jpg)

+Overview